gradualgames/ggvm/README.md

 - Background sprites may partially hide foreground sprites, assuming bg sprites are solid 8x8 squares of pixels.

-- You can leave out the iNES header and configure from GGVM, which discourages someone from extracting your rom.
+- You can obfuscate the iNES header and configure from GGVM, which discourages someone from extracting your rom.

 - Due to using [Audio Playback Registers](#audio-playback-registers), you can gut your sound engine.
 Thus